How They Made It: Baking Short Crust Pastry at Lallybroch

 Here then is Theresa’s version for Short Crust Pastry.
 As is usually the case, my comments are in italics.

-To roll out chilled dough:
+How to roll out chilled dough

 - Lightly dust the counter with flour.
 Use even pressure to roll the dough out from the center in all 4 compass directions, north, south, east and west (the dough will be cold…expect an arm workout!)